Friday 16th September, 2022

 In this article we will show you how to do safe, effective massage for fibromyalgia

-Massage can give great relief for fibromyalgia, but while some massages work well others don’t, and there is always the potential for the wrong massage to hurt or cause your fibromyalgia to flare up.
-Also, scientific studies show that while individual massages can give temporary relief, to get long term improvement you need regular massages over time.
+• while some massages work well others don’t, and there is always the potential for the wrong massage to hurt or cause your fibromyalgia to flare up, and

-1. look at what massage you need for fibromyalgia, and
+1. What massage you need for fibromyalgia

 What massage you need for fibromyalgia